Skip to Main Content

 Kaniʻāina

-Newer digital repository that holds the Ka Leo Hawaiʻi radio program audio recordings from the Hui Aloha ʻĀina Tuahine of UH Mānoa broadcast in 1972-1986.
-This database aims to fully transcribe and index the recordings but not all of the recordings are transcribed or indexed.
+A newer digital repository that holds the Ka Leo Hawaiʻi radio program audio recordings from the Hui Aloha ʻĀina Tuahine of UH Mānoa broadcast in 1972-1986.
+This database aims to transcribe fully and index the tapes, but not all recordings are transcribed or indexed.
 Looks like 59 out of 417 recordings have been completed so far.
-There is also a Kū I Ka Mānaleo section that features short excerpts on different topics.
+A Kū I Ka Mānaleo section also features short excerpts on different topics.

 Ka Leo Hawaiʻi Radio Recordings @ UHM CLT

 UHM's Center for Language and Technology (CLT) has also made available the same audio recordings (except the excerpts) as Kaniʻāina.
 They are available online through their "Language Audio" portal.
-The advantage to using this portal is that all the recordings are indexed by guests, callers, and topics discussed every 5 minutes in each radio program.
+The advantage of using this portal is that guests and callers index all the recordings, and topics are discussed every 5 minutes in each radio program.

 Ka Leo Hawaiʻi Recordings @ eVols

-Collection of recordings from 1991-2000 when Puakea Nogelmeier, Tuti Kanahele and Hauʻoli Akaka hosted the program.
-The recordings are only indexed by interviewee which are listed in the subject field.
+This is a collection of recordings from 1991-2000, when Puakea Nogelmeier, Tuti Kanahele, and Hauʻoli Akaka hosted the program.
+The tapes are only indexed by the interviewee listed in the subject field.

 Bishop Museum's Archive Catalog

-Mary Kawena Pukui did extensive ethnographic interviews with kūpuna across the pae ʻāina.
-The recordings, interviewees, and the topics discussed are searchable in the Bishop Museum's archive catalog.
-Note, these recordings are only accessible in person to listen to at the Bishop Museum's Archives.
+Mary Kawena Pukui conducted extensive ethnographic interviews with kūpuna across the pae ʻāina.
+The recordings, interviewees, and topics discussed are searchable in the Bishop Museum's archive catalog.
+Note that these recordings are only accessible in person at the Bishop Museum's Archives.

 Papakilo Database's "Simple Search"

-Searches across the many cultural and historical collections in Papakilo from partners such as the Bishop Museum, Hawaiʻi State Archives, State Historic Preservation Department, Ulukau, and the Hula Preservation Society to name a few.
-These collections have a mix of resources such as archival records/finding aids, publications, index cards and entries that lead to new sources, historic sites and place name data, and OHA maps and reports, and much more.
+Searches across the many cultural and historical collections in Papakilo from partners such as the Bishop Museum, Hawaiʻi State Archives, State Historic Preservation Department, Ulukau, and the Hula Preservation Society.
+These collections have a mix of resources such as archival records/finding aids, publications, index cards, and entries leading to new sources, historic sites, place name data, OHA maps and reports, and much more.

 Māhele Records and Maps